-When I’m ready to impress some folks, I will throw up my Baked Spaghetti recipe in a hot second.
-I love using my homemade spaghetti sauce (that thing is meaty y’all) then I layer in some cheeses, a creamy filling and pasta.
-It’s got all the vibes of lasagna but with it’s own personality and style.
-Serve this baby up for a potluck, game day or Sunday supper.
+When I’m ready to impress some folks, I make this baked spaghetti in a hot second.
+I love using my homemade spaghetti sauce (that thing is meaty y’all), then I layer in pasta, a creamy filling, and plenty of cheese.
+This is Italian comfort food done the Southern way boos, so I don’t hold back on the cheese!
+Serve it for a potluck, game day, or Sunday supper.
 But don’t serve it too much because your guests will never leave.

 This post may contain affiliate links.
 Read our disclosure policy.

-Step 1: Cook the ground beef, Italian sausage, onion, green pepper, and salt and pepper in olive oil.
+1. Cook the ground beef, Italian sausage, onion, green pepper, salt, and pepper in olive oil until browned

-Step 5: Combine the ricotta cheese, egg, basil, parmesan cheese, and salt in a large bowl.
-Mix everything together until creamy and well-mixed.
+3. Combine ricotta cheese, egg, basil, parmesan cheese, and salt

 Baked Spaghetti Recipe